Javagnostic/JavaIntegerGraphGenerator/README.md

 # JavaPolylineGraphGenerator
-Create and edit your polyline graphs (charts).
-In near future more types of graphs (charts) will be added e.g. vertical/horizontal columns.
+Create and edit your integer graphs (charts).
+Export graphs in vector .pdf or in .txt data file.
+Import graph data files for further rendering.